-Even as I grew up and discovered booze, girls and nu-metal, I found myself getting into all sorts of things that people who tend to like the fantasy genre also tend to like, whether I was trying to decipher the Architect's speech in The Matrix: Revolutions or anything in Twin Peaks.
-I'm absolutely fine with any kind of paranormal activity, occultism, devilry – whatever, as long as the word "orc" is never used in any capacity.
+Even as I grew up and discovered booze, girls, and nu-metal, I found myself getting into all sorts of things that people who tend to like the fantasy genre also tend to like, whether I was trying to decipher the Architect's speech in The Matrix: Revolutions or anything in Twin Peaks.
+I'm absolutely fine with any kind of paranormal activity, occultism, devilry-whatever, as long as the word "orc" is never used in any capacity.

 Also, where are all the ethnic minorities in Lord of the Rings?
-It's a fairly common, trolly thing to say, an accusation levelled at a lot of fantasy stuff and probably a point made by a thousand bad stand-ups.
+It's a fairly common, trolly thing to say, an accusation leveled at a lot of fantasy stuff and probably a point made by a thousand bad stand-ups.
 But that doesn't mean we should discount it.
 After a bit of googling, the common justification seems to be that these tales are written as part of English lore.
 But hold on guys?
 I thought it was supposed to be fantasy?
-It's cool to have an orc, some dragons and tons of midgets, but no black people?
-It just seems a bit "problematic" to me.
+It's cool to have an orc, some dragons, and tons of midgets, but no black people?
+It just seems a bit problematic to me.